AbhimanyuSingh2005/FlowBitAI/README.md

-# FlowBitAI - Intelligent Invoice Memory Agent
+# Intelligent Invoice Memory Agent

-FlowBitAI is a prototype for an adaptive invoice processing system.
+This is a prototype for an adaptive invoice processing system.
 It uses an agentic approach to "learn" from human corrections, progressively building a memory of vendor-specific patterns and rules to improve automation rates over time.

 ## 🧠 Core Concept